Keto Philly Cheesesteak Stuffed Peppers are a great way to enjoy the delicious cheesesteak filling – meat, onions, cheese – without the bread carbs.

 What Meat to Use

 Any type of steak can be used in this recipe.
-I prefer sirlion because it’s more tender, but you can use round, flank steak or London broil.
+I prefer sirloin because it’s more tender, but you can use round, flank steak or London broil.
 It’s more about how you slice the meat to make it as tender as possible.

 I prefer that the meat is slightly frozen before cutting.
 This allows you to get it thinner than you could otherwise.
 And always cut against the grain of the meat.

-Carbs in Bell Peppers
+How Many Carbs in Bell Peppers

 The bell peppers are just a vessel, so you can use any type you like.
 We prefer to use green bell peppers.
 One medium green bell pepper has about 6 net grams of carbs.
 The serving size of our recipe is one whole pepper.
 There are 7 net carbs in one serving.